Peace Research Institute Oslo: Research centres

 In 2015, PRIO established their Centre on Gender, Peace and Security, which is engaged in research in gender and conflict studies.
 In particular, the centre studies issues like sexual violence in conflict situations, women's representation in mediation and post-conflict settlements, and gender security.

 Journals

-PRIO owns two academic journals, both edited at the institute and published by SAGE Publications: Journal of Peace Research, edited by Gudrun Østby and Security Dialogue, edited by Mark B. Salter.
+PRIO owns two academic journals, both edited at the institute and published by SAGE Publications: Journal of Peace Research, edited by Scott Gates, and Security Dialogue, edited by Mark B. Salter.

 Education

 PRIO provides a limited number of education services.
-The Research School on Peace and Conflict is a multidisciplinary training center, where a number of courses are taught by visiting scholars.
+The Research School on Peace and Conflict has been a multidisciplinary training center, where a number of courses are taught by visiting scholars.
 Partner institutions include the University of Oslo and the Norwegian University of Science and Technology.
-Courses concentrate on academic writing, research methodology and topical issues.
+Until 2020 this was a Research School funded Research School which took up members and focused on courses concentrating on academic writing, research methodology and topical issues.
+Since 2020 PRIO has offered PhD level courses on an individual basis and ceased accepting members.

 Until 2013, PRIO and Bjørknes College provided joint master's degree programs with Australian National University and the University of Stellenbosch in international political economy and conflict dynamics, as well as peace and conflict studies.